Seagate/cortx/doc/CortxS3ServerQuickStart.md

 # Cortx-S3Server QuickStart guide
 This is a step by step guide to get Cortx-S3Server ready for you on your system.
 Before cloning, however, you need to have an SSC / Cloud VM or a local VM setup in either VMWare Fusion or Oracle VirtualBox [LocalVMSetup](LocalVMSetup.md).

 ## Accessing the code right way

+# S3Server QuickStart guide
+This is a step by step guide to get S3Server ready for you on your system.
+Before cloning, however, you need to have an SSC / Cloud VM or a local VM setup in either VMWare Fusion or Oracle VirtualBox [LocalVMSetup](LocalVMSetup.md).

+## Accessing the code right way